 Structural Analyst Engineer, Boeing Company – Seattle, WA

-Brandon Chapman is a Structural Analyst in the Structural Damage Technology (SDT) group of Boeing Commercial Airplanes.
+Brandon Chapman is a Structural Analyst and a Lead Engineer in the Structural Damage Technology (SDT) group of Boeing Commercial Airplanes.
 He is primarily involved in the development of durability and damage tolerance analysis methods and allowables.
 Brandon received his B.S.
 (Astronomy & Physics, 1996), M.S.
 (Physics, 1998) and Ph.D.
 (Physics, 2003) all from the University of Washington.
 His doctoral work was in the field of experimental condensed matter physics, where he studied structural phase transitions in ferroelectric materials.
 During his graduate studies, Brandon helped develop experimental beamline facilities at the Advanced Photon Source at Argonne National Laboratory.
 Prior to his employment at the Boeing Company in 2006, he worked as a research scientist at Brookhaven National Laboratory, at the National Synchrotron Light Source facility.
 In 2010, Brandon earned a Master of Aerospace Engineering in Composite Materials and Structures (MAE-CMS) from the University of Washington.
 Brandon has published numerous papers in Science, Physical Review, Journal of Applied Physics, Journal of Crystal Growth, Environmental Science and Technology, and Chemistry of Materials.
 Brandon and his wife Molly are the proud parents of two boys, Benjamin and Samuel.

 Dr. Francesco Deleo, Ph.D